actions-ecosystem/action-size/README.md

 This action is inspired by [Kubernetes Prow's size plugin](https://prow.k8s.io/plugins).

+## Prerequisites

+You need to create labels indicating a pull request size.
+The description about the kinds of labels are below.

 ## Inputs

 `github_token`: **Required**.
 Must be in form of `github_token: ${{ secrets.github_token }}`.